Zineddine-Tighidet/Relative-Complement-That-Annotator/README.md

 # Relative-Complement-That-Annotator

-This repository is attached to this paper: <b><i>Fine-tuning a Subtle Parsing Distinction: the Case of Postnominal "that" in Noun Complement Clauses vs. Relative Clauses</i></b>, please cite the paper if your use this code.
+This repository is attached to this paper: <b><i>Fine-tuning a Subtle Parsing Distinction Using a Probabilistic Decision Tree: the Case of Postnominal "that" in Noun Complement Clauses vs. Relative Clauses</i></b>, please cite the paper if your use this code.

 It is available at:
 <ul>